LewisGaul/minegauler/README.md

 Read more about the project history on [my website](https://www.lewisgaul.co.uk/minegauler.html).

-### Contact

-Email at minegauler@gmail.com, any questions/suggestions/requests welcome.

-Alternatively, feel free to open an issue if you find a bug or have a feature request.
+## What's new/upcoming?

+Check the [changelog](CHANGELOG.md) to see a log of changes that have been made, as well as some of the upcoming features and planned fixes.

+If there's a feature you'd like to see added, please don't hesitate to [contact me](#Contact)!

-## Developer information
+## Development guide

 Install the developer requirements (e.g. pytest + plugins) with `pip install -r requirements-dev.txt`.

 Run the tests with the command: `python -m pytest`.

 Get coverage information using the pytest-cov plugin: `python -m pytest --cov [--cov-report html]`.

+## Contact

+Email at minegauler@gmail.com, any questions/suggestions/requests welcome.

+Alternatively, feel free to open an issue if you find a bug or have a feature request.